dshah244/german-integration-test/README.md

 ```
 npm run cy:open
 ```
-, and choose any browser of your liking.
+, select `E2E Testing`, choose any browser of your liking, start the tests, and finally click on `oet-bamf`.

 **NOTE**: If you are using WSL, you would need to install and enable X-server.